 Learn to identify and respond to human trafficking

 If you work with populations in need, you may encounter victims of trafficking.
 We offer expertise on how to effectively and safely work with those who have experienced trafficking to reduce their risk of being re-traumatized.
 The National Human Trafficking Training and Technical Assistance Center (NHTTAC) provides training for health and human service professionals to identify and respond to the complex needs of survivors of trafficking.
 The Center also supports organizations and communities to address the root causes that make individuals, families, and communities vulnerable to trafficking.
 Email NHTTAC for more information.

 Support your local anti-trafficking task force or coalition

 Many cities and counties across the U.S. have multi-disciplinary task forces or coalitions that need faith-based and community organizations to provide their particular expertise to strengthen efforts to combat local trafficking.
-Email the Hotline for information on local groups or check out DOJ’s Services & Task Force Map.
+Email the Hotline for information on local groups or check out DOJ’s Services & Task Forces Map.

 Enroll as a Trafficking Victim Assistance Program sub-grantee

 In FY 17, a national network of HHS-funded grantees provided direct assistance to more than 1,500 victims of human trafficking and their families.
 Local organizations assisting foreign national victims of trafficking can enroll as a sub-recipient to one of the grantees anywhere in the country.
 Funding will enable service providers to support survivors of trafficking, including short- and long-term housing, substance use, mental health counseling, education, job training, legal advocacy, or financial counseling.
 Email OTIP for more information.